Climate Change

 • Unstable power supply due to expansion of renewable energy usage.

-• Stabilization of power supply by early securing power sources.
+• Stabilization of power supplies and reduced electricity costs through early securing of renewable energy sources.

 (Physical Risks)